Rule-based Epidemic Modelling and Malaria

 Slow LLMs and MCPs are hiding problems

-This is a technical note about a problem that is going to bite agentic AI users soon.
-AI is slow, and Agentic AI is even slower.
-I develop an MCP server that generates PDF documents, and I work with the Agentic Perseverance Composition Engine daily, and AI seems so, so slow.
-There’s so much waiting, and every mistake means yet more sitting around.
-Tasks we know actually take maybe 5 microseconds on an operating system (eg, does a file called Things-to-Do exist?) can take one million time longer – between 2 and 5 seconds.
-This is because the big brain in the cloud is being consulted multiple times, often with timeouts.
-It’s a young, unstable and unreliable stack, rather like the early days of MS DOS or the Apple ][.
-When AI gets hold of the data from your computer via an MCP server it can do some very interesting things, but it is not put together well. ...
+AI is slow, and Agentic AI ↗ is even slower.
+I develop an MCP server ↗ that generates PDF documents, and I work with the Agentic Perseverance Composition Engine daily.
+Tasks that take maybe 5 microseconds on an operating system (eg, does a file called Things-to-Do exist?) can take a million times longer – between 2 and 5 seconds – because each operation requires multiple round trips to a remote LLM, often with timeouts.
+It’s a young, unstable stack, comparable in maturity to early MS DOS or the Apple ][.
+When AI gets hold of your data via an MCP server it can do interesting things, but it is not put together well. ...

 AI, PCE and the Geth Consensus